Note: This article was last updated on 2/1/18. Check back soon for more free books!

 When today’s top science fiction and fantasy authors were looking for inspiration, they turned to the classics.
 And we continue reading those same books (year after year) because they stand the test of time.

 Every month, we’re bringing you a selection of must-read, sci-fi and fantasy classics that you can download for free.
-From Twenty Thousand Leagues Under the Sea, Jules Verne's underwater adventure story that was way ahead of its time, to Mary Shelley's classic monster story Frankenstein, there's never been a better time to expand your digital bookshelf.
+From H.G.
+Wells' The Time Machine—the world’s first introduction to time travel—to the timeless Grimm’s Fairy Tales, there’s never been a better time to expand your digital bookshelf.

 In addition to these classics, we’ll update this article with other free sci-fi and fantasy books by up-and-coming authors throughout the month.
 You can also check back next month for a new list of out-of-this-world free ebooks.

 Journey to the Center of the Earth

 Captivating readers for generations, Journey to the Center of the Earth is a cornerstone of science fiction—and one of the greatest stories ever told.

 “The reason Verne is still read by millions today is simply that he was one of the best storytellers who ever lived.” —Arthur C. Clarke

 When hostile Martians land on Earth, mankind must fight back—or be destroyed—in this science fiction masterpiece.
 The novel was also the basis for the famous Orson Welles radio broadcast that terrified Americans on October 30, 1938.